Junior doctors go on strike as election looms

 The BMA’s junior doctors committee said Mr Streeting’s remark that raising pay would be a “journey and not an event” align with their pay restoration goals.

+Health leaders have implored the next government and junior doctors to “reset industrial relationships and prevent any more walkouts”, saying that strikes “can’t become business as usual for the NHS”.

-Junior doctors in England have said their pay has been cut by more than a quarter over the last 15 years and have called for a 35% pay uplift.
+Junior doctors in England have said their pay has been cut by more than a quarter over the last 15 years and have called for a 35% increase.

-But Mr Streeting has said he will not meet the 35% ask, saying that if he gave in to the demand then “any trade union worth their salt” would come back the following year with the same request.
+But Mr Streeting has said he would not meet the 35%, saying that if he gave in to the demand then “any trade union worth their salt” would come back the following year with the same request.

 He has said there is “space for a discussion” on pay, as well as negotiations on how to improve working conditions for medics in training.